steve3424/data_structures/README.md

 # TO USE
 Right now I only have visualizations for a queue, binary tree, and insertion sort.
 They are all loaded into the GameState.data_structures[] struct found in engine.h before the main loop.
-You can switch between them using the 'w' key.
 The camera is still global so if you move it around in one view it will move for the others.

+##### Navigation
+- 'w'/'v' keys move through views

 ##### Camera
-- Only supports dvorak layout :(
 - ',' zooms in
 - 's' zooms out
 - left/right/up/down moves camera along x/y axis